How We Work

-LEF awards educators in the Litchfield area with grants for after-school enrichment, classroom projects and innovative technology, resources, and experiences that deepen the educational experience.
+LEF awards educators in the Litchfield area with grants for after-school enrichment, classroom projects and innovative technology and resources that deepen the educational experience.
 Hourly compensation and professional development costs can be included as part of a larger program.
 If you would like to apply for a grant or start a conversation about the LEF grant process, please click below for the grant guidelines and application.

 LEForward Thinking Subsidized Programs